cwmccurdy/quantumGrid/quantumgrid_examples/README.rst

-This directory contains two examples using the FEM_DVR class library that implements Exterior Complex Scaling (ECS) using the Finite Element Discrete Variable Representation numerical methods.
+This directory contains four examples using the FEM_DVR class library that implements Exterior Complex Scaling (ECS) using the Finite Element Discrete Variable Representation numerical methods.

-Both examples for distribution are for H2 using the accurate potential curve fit of Waech and Bernstein (referenced in the Turner-McCurdy paper below) T. G. Waech R.B.
+Two examples are for H2 using the accurate potential curve fit of Waech and Bernstein (referenced in the Turner-McCurdy paper below) T. G. Waech R.B.
 Bernstein, J. Chem.
 Phys.
 46 (1967) 4905.